Now accepting even MORE insurance plans (Fidelis, MetroPlus, Emblem, United, Anthem, MVP, Aetna, Healthfirst & more...) Learn more

 Decreased libido is a common symptom of the menopause transition, and the most common women’s sexual health complaint we hear from patients.

-In more science-y terms, it’s known as hypoactive sexual desire disorder (or HSDD for short).
+In more science-y terms, it’s known as female sexual interest/arousal disorder (or FSIAD for short), which was previously referred to as hypoactive sexual desire disorder.
 And in less science-y terms, low sex drive.

 Whatever you call it, it tends to manifest as little to no interest in any type of sexual activity, including self-pleasure or masturbation.

-More and more healthcare providers are prescribing topical testosterone for menopausal women which, while not yet FDA-approved, has substantial evidence on its safety and efficacy when it comes to enhancing sexual mood, arousal or responsiveness to sexual stimulus, and orgasms.
+More and more healthcare providers are prescribing topical testosterone for menopausal women which, while not yet approved by the Food and Drug Administration (FDA), may, for some, enhance sexual mood, arousal or responsiveness to sexual stimulus, and orgasms.
+However, because testosterone isn’t FDA-approved for women and the studies are more limited, it can be difficult to access.

 What is Addyi?

-Addyi, which goes by the generic name Flibanserin, is a daily pill used to treat low libido (not to be confused for sexual performance).
+Addyi, which goes by the generic name Flibanserin, is a daily pill used to treat low libido (not to be confused with sexual performance).

 How does Addyi work?

 Addyi has been shown in clinical trials to modestly increase sexual desire and the number of sexually satisfying events (i.e. sexual intercourse, oral sex, masturbation, or genital stimulation by a partner), as well as reduced stress associated with a low sexual desire.
-Certain studies also indicate that it may aid with weight loss and improve sleep.
+Some users also note experiencing weight loss and improved sleep.

 It works by interacting with serotonin receptors in our central nervous system, which has downstream effects on dopamine (which helps boost desire) and norepinephrine (which plays a role in sexual arousal).